-The Government defines affordable housing as social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market.
+The Government defines affordable housing as social rented, affordable rented and intermediate housing.
+These are provided to eligible households whose needs are not met by the market.

 Eligibility is determined with regard to local incomes and local house prices.

-Affordable housing should include provisions to remain at an affordable price for future eligible households or for the subsidy to be recycled for alternative affordable housing provision.
+Affordable housing should remain at an affordable price for future eligible households.

 The Housing and Planning Act 2016 outlines that ‘Starter Homes’ will also be included within an updated affordable housing definition, to be determined by regulations.